-Commodity Trading had revenues of approximately \$60 million for the fiscal year ended May 25, 2008, \$50 million for the fiscal year ended May 27, 2007 and \$58 million for the fiscal year ended May 28, 2006.
+Commodity Trading had revenues of approximately \$61 million for the fiscal year ended May 31, 2009, \$60 million for the fiscal year ended May 25, 2008 and \$50 million for the fiscal year ended May 27, 2007.

-Apio is uniquely positioned to benefit from the growth in export sales to Asia and Europe over the next decade with Cal-Ex.
-Through Cal-Ex, Apio is currently one of the largest U.S. exporters of broccoli to Asia and is selling its iceless products to Asia using proprietary BreatheWay packaging technology.
+Apio is uniquely positioned to benefit from the growth in export sales to Asia and other parts of the world over the next decade with Cal-Ex.
+Through Cal-Ex, Apio is currently one of the largest U.S. exporters of broccoli to Asia.